 6.3 Taxes and Third-Party Fees.
 You must pay any applicable taxes, and any applicable third-party fee (including, for example telephone toll charges, mobile carrier fees, ISP charges, data plan charges, credit card fees, foreign exchange fees).
 We are not responsible for these fees.
 If you are required to withhold sales, transaction, VAT, GST, or similar tax from any payment to Articulate under this Agreement, you will be entitled to withhold or deduct such tax from the gross amount to be paid.
 However, you will "gross up" the payments so that Articulate receives the amount actually quoted and invoiced, and you will use all endeavors to reduce any such withholding tax payable to the lowest possible rate subject to compliance with all applicable laws and double taxation treaties.
 We may take steps to collect the fees you owe us.
 You are responsible for all related collection costs and expenses.

-6.4 Credit Card Information.
+6.4 Credit Card and Billing Information.
 You agree to keep your credit card and other billing information that is provided to Articulate up to date at all times.
 If you do not notify us of updates to your payment method, to avoid interruption of your service, we may participate in programs supported by your card provider to try to update your payment information, and you authorize us to continue billing your account with the updated information that we obtain.

-6.5 Additional Commercial Terms.
+6.5 Upgrades to Plans and Additional Commercial Terms.
 The purchaser of a Rise subscription may upgrade to a larger plan at any time.
 Upgrades are priced at the rates available at the time of purchase and are prorated based on the days remaining in your contract.
 All Rise orders under a specific subscription will have the same scheduled subscription end date, subject to renewal as set forth herein.
 Further, upon renewal, Articulate will charge you for the size of your plan at the time of such renewal.

 7.1 Warranty.
 By uploading Your Content to the Services, you agree that you have: (a) all necessary licenses and permissions to use and share Your Content and (b) the rights necessary to grant the licenses in these Terms.

 7.2 Indemnification.
-You will indemnify us and our subsidiaries, affiliates, officers, agents, employees, partners, and licensors from any claim, demand, loss, or damages, including reasonable attorneys' fees, arising out of or related to Your Content.
+You will indemnify us and our subsidiaries, affiliates, officers, agents, employees, partners, and licensors from any third-party claim, demand, loss, or damages, including reasonable attorneys' fees, arising out of or related to Your Content.

 8.1 TO THE MAXIMUM EXTENT PERMITTED BY LAW, WE DISCLAIM ALL WARRANTIES EXPRESS OR IMPLIED, INCLUDING THE IMPLIED WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, AND NON-INFRINGEMENT OF THIRD-PARTY RIGHTS.
 WE MAKE NO COMMITMENTS ABOUT THE CONTENT WITHIN THE SERVICES.
 TO THE EXTENT PERMITTED BY LAW WE FURTHER DISCLAIM ANY WARRANTY THAT: (A) THE SERVICES WILL MEET YOUR REQUIREMENTS OR WILL BE CONSTANTLY AVAILABLE, UNINTERRUPTED, TIMELY, OR ERROR- FREE; OR (B) THE QUALITY OF THE SERVICES WILL MEET YOUR EXPECTATIONS.

 8.2 Indemnification by Us.
-If a third party initiates a claim against you, claiming that the Services directly infringe any copyrights or misappropriate any Confidential Information (defined below), we will pay the costs and damages that a court (having final jurisdiction) awards against you in the lawsuit, to the extent that the costs and damages directly relate to the claim.
+If a third party initiates a claim against you, claiming that the Services directly infringe any Intellectual Property or misappropriate any Confidential Information (defined below), we will pay the costs and damages that a court (having final jurisdiction) awards against you in the lawsuit, to the extent that the costs and damages directly relate to the claim.
 Alternatively, we will pay the costs and damages that we agree to in a written settlement of the lawsuit.
-Our obligations under this paragraph apply only if you: (a) promptly notify us of the lawsuit in writing, (b) allow us to control the defense of the lawsuit and any related settlement negotiations, and (c) cooperate with us and, at our request and expense, assist us in the defense or settlement of the lawsuit.
-Also, our obligations under this paragraph do not apply to any infringement claim based upon: (i) any use of the Services not in accordance with this Agreement; (ii) any use of the Services in combination with other products, equipment, or software that we do not supply; (iii) any use of any release of the Services other than the most current release made available to you; or (iv) any modification of the Services by anyone other than us.
+Our obligations under this Section apply only if you: (a) promptly notify us of the lawsuit in writing, (b) allow us to control the defense of the lawsuit and any related settlement negotiations, and (c) cooperate with us and, at our request and expense, assist us in the defense or settlement of the lawsuit.
+Also, our obligations under this Section do not apply to the extent that any infringement claim based upon: (i) any use of the Services not in accordance with this Agreement; (ii) any use of the Services in combination with other products, equipment, or software that we do not supply; (iii) any use of any release of the Services other than the most current release made available to you; or (iv) any modification of the Services by anyone other than us.
 To the maximum extent permitted by law, this Section states our entire liability and your sole and exclusive remedy for infringement claims and actions against you.

-9.1 WE ARE NOT LIABLE TO YOU OR ANYONE ELSE FOR: (A) ANY LOSS OF USE, DATA, GOODWILL, OR PROFITS, WHETHER OR NOT FORESEEABLE; AND (B) ANY SPECIAL, INCIDENTAL, INDIRECT, CONSEQUENTIAL, OR PUNITIVE DAMAGES WHATSOEVER (EVEN IF WE HAVE BEEN ADVISED OF THE POSSIBILITY OF THESE DAMAGES), INCLUDING THOSE: (1) RESULTING FROM LOSS OF USE, DATA, OR PROFITS, WHETHER OR NOT FORESEEABLE, (2) BASED ON ANY THEORY OF LIABILITY, INCLUDING BREACH OF CONTRACT OR WARRANTY, NEGLIGENCE OR OTHER TORTIOUS ACTION, OR (3) ARISING FROM ANY OTHER CLAIM ARISING OUT OF OR IN CONNECTION WITH YOUR USE OF OR ACCESS TO THE SERVICES.
+9.1 WE ARE NOT LIABLE TO YOU OR ANYONE ELSE FOR: (A) ANY LOSS OF USE, GOODWILL, OR PROFITS, WHETHER OR NOT FORESEEABLE; AND (B) ANY SPECIAL, INCIDENTAL, INDIRECT, CONSEQUENTIAL, OR PUNITIVE DAMAGES WHATSOEVER (EVEN IF WE HAVE BEEN ADVISED OF THE POSSIBILITY OF THESE DAMAGES), INCLUDING THOSE: (1) RESULTING FROM LOSS OF USE, OR PROFITS, WHETHER OR NOT FORESEEABLE, (2) BASED ON ANY THEORY OF LIABILITY, INCLUDING BREACH OF CONTRACT OR WARRANTY, NEGLIGENCE OR OTHER TORTIOUS ACTION, OR (3) ARISING FROM ANY OTHER CLAIM ARISING OUT OF OR IN CONNECTION WITH YOUR USE OF OR ACCESS TO THE SERVICES.
 NOTHING IN THESE TERMS LIMITS OR EXCLUDES OUR LIABILITY FOR CLAIMS RELATING TO DAMAGE TO TANGIBLE PROPERTY AND INJURY OR DEATH TO PERSONS.